 While the house was listed on the National Register in 2010, it is currently vacant and in danger of deterioration, either by neglect or trespassers.
 The commissary and barn are stable but in need of repair.
-To better manage the crossroads, ownership, either publically or privately, by one entity would help to more holistically encourage preservation, visitation, education, and recreation.
+To better manage the crossroads, ownership by one entity, either public or private, would help to more holistically encourage preservation, visitation, education, and recreation.